Robert M. La Follette Jr.

-Robert Marion La Follette Jr. (February 6, 1895 – February 24, 1953) was an American politician serving as a U.S. Senator from Wisconsin from 1925 to 1947.
-A member of the La Follette family, he was a son of U.S. Representative, U.S. Senator and Wisconsin Governor Robert M. La Follette Sr., and father of Wisconsin Attorney General Bronson La Follette.
-As co-founder of the Progressive Party and ally of the Farmer-Labor Party in adjacent Minnesota, La Follette kept the Progressive Party alive in the US Senate until his defeat by Joseph McCarthy in 1946.
+Robert Marion La Follette Jr. (February 6, 1895 – February 24, 1953) was an American politician who served as United States senator from Wisconsin from 1925 to 1947.
+A member of the La Follette family, he was often referred to by the nickname "Young Bob" to distinguish him from his father, Robert M. "Fighting Bob" La Follette, who had served as a U.S. senator and governor of Wisconsin.
+Robert Jr., along with his brother Philip La Follette, carried on their father's legacy of progressive politics and founded the Wisconsin Progressive Party.
+Robert Jr. was the last major Progressive Party politician in the U.S. Senate, ending in 1946 when the party disbanded.
+La Follette was defeated in the 1946 Republican Senate primary by Joseph McCarthy.

+His son, Bronson La Follette was also a prominent politician in Wisconsin, serving as the 36th & 39th attorney general of Wisconsin.

 Background

-La Follette was born in Madison, Wisconsin, to Robert M. "Fighting Bob" La Follette Sr., and Belle Case La Follette.
+Robert La Follette Jr. was born in Madison, Wisconsin, to Robert M. "Fighting Bob" La Follette and his wife Belle Case La Follette.
 He had three siblings, including Philip La Follette and Fola La Follette.

-La Follette attended the University of Wisconsin–Madison from 1913 to 1917 but he did not graduate because of a severe streptococcus infection.
+Robert Jr. attended the University of Wisconsin–Madison from 1913 to 1917 but he did not graduate because of a severe streptococcus infection.
 He received the honorary degree of LL.D. from the University of Wisconsin in 1938.
 The same illness kept him out of the military during World War I.